 2.2 Load Forecasting Horizons

-Electricity demand can be assessed periodically - hourly, daily, weekly, monthly, or yearly.
-Forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
+Electricity demand can be assessed periodically - hourly, daily, weekly, monthly, or yearly and forecasting can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
 Short-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [1], [10], [44].
-The disparities in time horizon have implications for the models and methodologies used and the available and selected input data.
+Disparities in time horizons have implications for the models and methodologies used in forecasting, and for the available and selected input data.
 The operator must examine the most suited model type and the critical external factors that must be considered to obtain the most accurate forecast [29].

 2.2.1 Very Short-Term Load Forecasting (VSTLF)

 VSTLF generates forecasts for loads up to one day in the future.
 Throughout the power industry, utilities and grid operators typically use such forecasts for real-time scheduling of electricity generation, load frequency control, and demand response.
 Very short-term load forecasts are also critical to retailers, power marketers, and trading firms' operations.
 VSTLF contributes to the immediate balancing of supply and demand.
-Trading in power markets is another application that necessitates this type of forecasting.
+Trading in power markets is another application that relies on this type of forecasting.
 VSTLF is frequently viewed as a subproblem of short-term load forecasting (STLF) because both can use weather forecasts as forecasting period inputs.
 However, to achieve high accuracy over a very short time horizon, it is necessary to recognize the practical distinction between VSTLF and STLF.

-From a modelling perspective, VSTLF models can incorporate lagged load as an independent variable in addition to those commonly used in STLF, such as weather and calendar variables.
+From a modelling perspective, VSTLF models can incorporate lagged load as an independent variable in addition to those commonly used in STLF, such as weather and calendar variables (ex…).
 VSTLF, from an implementation standpoint, requires the model to be estimated quickly to produce the forecast on time.
 Additionally, the short lead time complicates the data collection process [45].
 The VSTLF literature has primarily focused on the modelling aspect.
 Researchers have experimented with a variety of techniques for forecasting the next few minutes to hours' load.
 Liu et al. compared five VSTLF techniques in [46].
 Charytoniuk and Chen proposed an approach based on using a set of ANNs to model load dynamics rather than actual loads [47].
 Taylor evaluated various methods for VSTLF using minute-by-minute observations of British electricity demand [48].

 2.2.2 Short Term Load Forecasting (STLF)